ReuBar/EncodingTest/Readme.md

 This solves Exercise 3 for the Core Engineers.

-Considering how simple the solution is, it was decided to keep it simple, without abusing design patterns or over-architecting or over-engineering the solution.
+Considering how simple the solution is, it was decided to keep it elegant, without abusing design patterns or over-architecting or over-engineering the solution.
 For this reason the main methods are in a simple Class Library, which are then called from a simple Console Application.